mhammond/pywin32/adodbapi/readme.txt

 or
  Iron Python 2.0b4 or higher.

+Whats new in version 2.2.1
+1. Bugfix for v2.1 item 6: but do not correct the string length if the output column is not a string.

 Whats new in version 2.2
 1. Runs on Iron Python 2.0b4 with a few restrictions.
 It will not handle Longs or BLOB correcly, and has some date/time problems (using the "time" module as opposed to "datetime").